everettsmith928/everettsmith928/README.md

 # Welcome, I'm Everett

-I'm currently a student at CodeWorks in Boise, Idaho
+I'm currently a student at CodeWorks in Boise, Idaho.
+I enjoy almost anything technical and love to learn.

 I'm learning to become a fullstack developer as part of the Late Summer 2023 Cohort graduating at the start of November